instant CE certificate!

 Think of your Anger Management client.
 Does he or she experience any of these six internal processes when experiencing an impulse?
 Are some incidents of road rage in your Anger Management clients not being treated?

-On this track we discussed an introduction to road rage and discussed myths that Anger Management clients have connected to road rage.
+In this section we discussed an introduction to road rage and discussed myths that Anger Management clients have connected to road rage.
 Some topics of road rage we discussed were: the escalation of rage; and the internal process.
 The myths we discussed included the myths that connected road rage to the following: temperature; character; and sex.

-On the next track, we will examine four beliefs and how they relate to Anger Management clients: making good time; being number one; not letting the other driver get away with it; and certain drivers should not be allowed on the road.
+In the next section, we will examine four beliefs and how they relate to Anger Management clients: making good time; being number one; not letting the other driver get away with it; and certain drivers should not be allowed on the road.

 QUESTION 1